 Admitting you need outside help is not defeat.
 It is taking control of your life and happiness.
 This can even help you figure out if your unhappiness is due to your relationship at all.
 [Read: 10 signs you and your partner should go to counseling]

 If there is no answer and you’ve tried to fix things, it may be time to move on.
-I have been in relationships where I couldn’t put my finger on what was off, but I felt a wave of relief as soon as it ended.
+You may not be able to put your finger on what is off, but you will feel a wave of relief as soon as it ends.
 And sometimes, that is just what’s needed.

 If you feel better after the breakup, congratulations.
 If not, you need to take some time to be single.
 Don’t jump into another relationship thinking it will make you happy.
 Sometimes what you think you need is the exact opposite of what you think will make you happy.